pstaender/neo4jmapper/README.md

 ## TODO

 There are some steps to take, especially some methods for daily use are missing, yet.
-But the basic set of operations are already implemented and test proofed.
+But the basic set of operations are already implemented and tested.

-  * Implement: relationship (index, findById)
+  * Implement: relationship (index)
-  * Implement labels for neo4j 2.0
-  * Complete missing tests
+  * Better test coverage

 ## Terminal usage